-I bought two outdoor access points (tp_link CPE510) and a wireless router (tp-link AC1350) in order to extend an Internet connection to a location far (some hundreds meter) from a modem connected to Internet.
+I bought two outdoor access points (tp-link CPE510 [*]) and a wireless router (tp-link AC1350) in order to extend an Internet connection to a location far (some hundreds meter) from a modem connected to the Internet.

-Anyway in my case I mainly needed to get a cable remote connection using the wireless router AC1350, so a CPE510 configured as Access point and another as a Client fit my needs 🙂
+Anyway, in my case I mainly needed to get a cable remote connection using the wireless router AC1350, so a CPE510 configured as an Access point and another as a Client fit my needs 🙂

 See also How to build a Wireless Network between home and farm using tp-link products?

-The distance can be till 3km in best conditions (with no obstacles at all)!
+The distance can be till 3km in the best conditions (with no obstacles at all)!

-In the following you can find the screenshots for all the configurations I set for all the devices, together with some suggestions and possible useful information.
+In the following you can find the screenshots for all the configurations I set for all the devices, together with some suggestions and possibly useful information.